shubhamjain31/Recommendation-System/README.md

 First, I downloaded the movie trailers

-  this is an interactive approach towards recommendation System, so I decided to go with Movie Trailers
+.bg-green-light  this is an interactive approach towards recommendation System, so I decided to go with Movie Trailers

 To download the videos, 'video_downloader.py' file is used.